bahmutov/cypress-examples/docs/commands/querying.md

 <!-- fiddle-end -->

-For another use of `:has` selector, see the recipe [Find and Click The Accordion With A Button](../recipes/find-and-click-accordion-button.md).
+For another use of `:has` selector, see the recipes [Find and Click The Accordion With A Button](../recipes/find-and-click-accordion-button.md) and [List item with text tag](../recipes/list-item-with-text-tag.md).

 ### :has with :not selector